 Booth’s supermarket is part of a small regional chain selling eclectic local foods.
 The Keswick branch has a cosmopolitan deli counter and a great selection of self service salad items.

 Bryson’s supply a vast selection of local cakes, bread and pastries.
-I recommend the Lakeland Plum Bread, simply divine with lashings of butter.
+I recommend the Lakeland Plum Bread, simply divine with lashings of butter!

-The Cheese Shop in Packhorse Court is well stocked with every variety of cheese available plus local imaginative pates, olives, garlic and continental dried meats.
+The Cheese Shop in Packhorse Court is well stocked with every variety of cheese available plus imaginative local pâtés, olives, garlic and continental dried meats.